erajune/TheUncommonTests/README.md

     OS=ios npm run test.app.browser.app

 When you understand the code of this part of the coding session go to the next branch which is `02-quick-actions`.

+## 02-quick-actions
+You now checked out the `02-quick-actions`-branch.
+The code of the test which have been used for the demo can be found [here](./tests/quick.actions.spec.js).

+If you want to run the `quick-actions`-tests on both devices just run

+    npm run test.quick.actions

+If you want to run it only on the Android device run

+    OS=android npm run test.quick.actions

+If you want to run it only on the iOS device run

+    OS=ios npm run test.quick.actions

+When you understand the code of this part of the coding session go to the next branch which is `03-poll`.

 ## Next steps
 The session covers the following subjects: